AIS Receiver at Università Politenica delle Marche

 Due to google code shutdown, the project is now hosted at this site.

-Code is released under the GNU GPLv3 license and can be obtained for free, please download it from this link.
+Code is released under the GNU GPLv3 license and can be obtained for free, please download it from this link, on GITHUB.

 Please feel free to contribute to the project, improving code.
 Contact us for further information!